 Splitting strings can break sentence structure in other languages, which leads to incorrect translations.

-Step 3: Create a PTC Account and Connect Your Repository
+Step 3: Create a PTC Account and Set Up Your Project

 Step 4: Provide Project Details and Select Target Languages